AJMansfield/Intelligence-Core-Public/kttu02.md

   maybe the prohibition only applied to foreigners.

-In any case, you weren't sure exactly what was going on, so you remove the magazine from the rifle abd lock the bolt open, then offer it to the guard.
+In any case, you weren't sure exactly what was going on, so you remove the magazine from the rifle and lock the bolt open, then offer it to the guard.
 Rather than take it from you,
   the guard simply loops the cable lock through the magazine well and locks it closed,